awsdocs/aws-config-developer-guide/doc_source/evaluate-config_develop-rules_nodejs.md

 A *Lambda function* is custom code that you upload to AWS Lambda, and it is invoked by events that are published to it by an event source\.
 If the Lambda function is associated with a Config rule, AWS Config invokes it when the rule's trigger occurs\.
 The Lambda function then evaluates the configuration information that is sent by AWS Config, and it returns the evaluation results\.
 For more information about Lambda functions, see [Function and Event Sources](https://docs.aws.amazon.com/lambda/latest/dg/intro-core-components.html) in the *AWS Lambda Developer Guide*\.

-You can use a programming language that is supported by AWS Lambda to create a Lambda function for a custom rule\.
+You can use a programming language that is supported by AWS Lambda to create a Lambda function for a Custom Lambda rule\.
 To make this task easier, you can customize an AWS Lambda blueprint or reuse a sample function from the AWS Config Rules GitHub repository\.

 ****AWS Lambda** blueprints**
 The AWS Lambda console provides sample functions, or *blueprints*, which you can customize by adding your own evaluation logic\.
 When you create a function, you can choose one of the following blueprints: